Psychology BSc (Hons) – 2018 entry

 Why choose this course

-A Psychology degree at Surrey gives you an unbeatable combination of personal, professional and academic opportunities in the setting of a vibrant and supportive top department (ranked top ten in the Guardian University Guide 2018).
+A Psychology degree at Surrey gives you an unbeatable combination of personal, professional and academic opportunities in the setting of a vibrant and supportive top department.

 Our programme is underpinned by cutting-edge research undertaken by our multidisciplinary research groups, including Neurodevelopmental Disorders; Environmental Psychology; Social Emotions and Equality in Relations; Health, Stress and Fatigue; and the Surrey BabyLab.